grid.angular module

 • centers (ndarray(M, 3)) – The centers \(\textbf{R}_c\) of the moments to compute from.

-• func_vals (ndarray(N,)) – The function \(f\) values evaluated on all \(N\) points on the integration grid.
+• func_vals (ndarray(N,)) – The function \(f\) is evaluated at all \(N\) points on the integration grid.

 • type_mom (str) – The type of multipole moments: “cartesian”, “pure”, “radial” and “pure-radial”.